bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-experiments.md

 ```

 ## Experiment-3
 * Simple vertical particle system with one parameter to add randomness.
-* A sabre of light to have fun with!
+* A light saber to have fun with!

 [GO TO EDITOR](https://editor.p5js.org/bernatferragut/sketches/r1RDi5PqX)